Global Internship in Chile:

-Graduate credit may be available for this internship study abroad program, contact GoIntern@gmu.edu
+Graduate: Graduate credit may be available for this internship study abroad program, contact GoIntern@gmu.edu for more information.

-The internship component involves students working five days a week for two months at non-profit or for-profit organization.
+The internship component involves students working five days a week for two months in the UANDES International Relations office.

 .
 Within your inquiry, please include your major, career goals, and what knowledge you wish to gain from the internship experience.